AdityaVijay1/CMSLearningJournal/week-4-learning-journal.md

 # SMART Goals for Coffee Business Website:

-- Specific
+- Specific <br>
-Install and configure XAMPP stack with Apache, MySQL, and PHP by next week Set up phpMyAdmin and admin access for database management Download latest WordPress version and complete installation on local server
+Install and configure XAMPP stack with Apache, MySQL, and PHP by next week <br>
+Set up phpMyAdmin and admin access for database management <br>
+Download latest WordPress version and complete installation on local server <br>

-- Measurable
+- Measurable <br>
-Have a completely functioning local WordPress site with dashboard Be able to activate themes and plugins as well as create posts and pages with custom fields Monitor site performance via available analytics when hosted online
+Have a completely functioning local WordPress site with dashboard  <br>
+Be able to activate themes and plugins as well as create posts and pages with custom fields <br>
+Monitor site performance via available analytics when hosted online <br>

-- Achievable
+- Achievable <br>
-Break down process into manageable steps to install packages and configure settings Learn necessary skills by online tutorials and research Understand more about local hosting
+Break down process into manageable steps to install packages and configure settings <br>
+Learn necessary skills by online tutorials and research <br>
+Understand more about local hosting <br>

-- Relevant
+- Relevant <br>
-Creating flexible local WordPress site allows hands-on learning of CMS Allows testing of themes and functionality for client projects Having editable backend facilitates additions of new pages and features
+Creating flexible local WordPress site allows hands-on learning of CMS <br>
+Allows testing of themes and functionality for client projects <br>
+Having editable backend facilitates additions of new pages and features <br>

-- Time-bound
+- Time-bound <br>

-Complete XAMPP and MySQL database installation
+Complete XAMPP and MySQL database installation <br>
-Set up WordPress and configuring sites pages and tools
+Set up WordPress and configuring sites pages and tools <br>

 By adhering to SMART criteria, can learn more and make sure I am on track with learning about Content Management Systems, with a strategic and goal-oriented mindset, enhancing knowledge and fostering a more connected and dynamic relationship local hosting